Click the links below for help with drug and alcohol addiction in Cambridgeshire

 For more information about therapies available in Cambridgeshire, call us today on 0800 326 5559

-Art therapy allows clients to express unresolved emotions by channelling their unconscious thoughts into a visual form.
+Art therapy allows clients in Cambridgeshire to express unresolved emotions by channelling their unconscious thoughts into a visual form.

 Research has indicated that art therapy helps clients process early traumatic experiences in their, lives as the parts of the brain a person engages with during the creative activities designed by the therapist can slowly begin to rebalance the areas of the brain that have been affected by trauma.